tsherif/nano-server/README.md

 nano-server
 ================

-**nano-server** is a lightweight **node.js** HTTP server for web development.
-It exposes a local directory through HTTP, appropriately sets the MIME types for files it sends and will send gzip compressed versions of requested files if they are available.
+**nano-server** is an ultra-lightweight **node.js** HTTP server for web development.
+It exposes a local directory through HTTP, simplifying development of front-end apps that require functionality blocked by cross-origin protections, e.g. [AJAX](https://developer.mozilla.org/en/docs/AJAX), [Canvas Image Processing](http://www.w3schools.com/tags/canvas_getimagedata.asp), [Web Audio Analysis](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

+`nano-server` provides some features that I didn't find in similar server packages:

+ * Sends **gzipped** versions of files, if they are available.
+ * Attempts to set the **Content-type** header with the appropriate MIME type.
+ * **0** dependencies.
+Can be dropped into any project.

 Usage
 ------